| Title: | Missing Data Imputation and Model Checking |

 Objects can be created that are of positive-continuous or proportion class via the

-generic function by specifying type = "positive-continuous"
+missing_variable generic function by specifying type = "positive-continuous" or

 type = "proportion"

-The default transformation for the positive-continuous class is the log
+The default transformation for the positive-continuous class is the log function.
+The proportion class inherits

-from the positive-continuous class and has the identity transformation and the binomial
+from the positive-continuous class and has the identity transformation and the binomial family as defaults, in

-function in the betareg package.
+which case the fit_model-methods call the betareg function in the betareg package.

-Alternatively, the transformation could be an inverse CDF like the qnorm
+Alternatively, the transformation could be an inverse CDF like the qnorm function and the family could be gaussian,

-in which case the fit_model-methods
+in which case the fit_model-methods call the bayesglm function in the arm package.

 Ben Goodrich and Jonathan Kropko, for this version, based on earlier versions written by Yu-Sung Su, Masanao Yajima, Maria Grazia Pittau, Jennifer Hill, and Andrew Gelman.